schlepfilter/frp/doc/api.md

 `behavior` is `pure` in the denotational semantics.

 ## frp.core/time
 `time` is a behavior.
-Its current value is milliseconds since `activate` is called.
+Its current value is milliseconds since `activate` was called.
 ```clojure
 (require '[frp.core :as frp])